mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/README.md

 Please reach out to the [Documentation Working Group](https://community.mattermost.com/private-core/channels/dwg-documentation-working-group) for any questions.

-### Contributing to documentation
+## How to contribute to the documentation

+Our documentation is open to contributions from anyone.
 The basic outline for getting started with contributions is provided in the [README](https://github.com/mattermost/docs/blob/master/README.md) of the docs repo.
 If you have write access to the repo, you can create a branch off master and work on that.

 Once complete, submit your Pull Request \(PR\).
 Ensure that you assign appropriate approvers and labels - if you've forked the repo or don't have the correct repo permissions you may not be able to do this, so you can skip this step.
 Read more about the review process [here](https://developers.mattermost.com/contribute/getting-started/code-review) - it applies to various types of contributions including documentation.

-## PR tips and best practices
+### PR tips and best practices

 * Try to submit files in batches rather than single PRs for each file update.
 This reduces the PR load and also groups your changes more effectively.
 * When there are lots of changes requested, especially on a docs PR that doesn't require QA testing, you can use the "Add suggestion to batch" feature in GitHub to commit all of the suggestions at once.
 You need to be on the **Files changed** tab to use this feature, though it's also shown on the **Conversation** tab.
 By batching your suggestions, you can use one commit message such as "Added batch suggestions from @Carrie Warner".
 This just makes the commit history of the PR a lot more readable and useful for everyone reviewing it.